 I love having students work on composition projects.
 Composing is an essential part of being a musician.
 It’s also another way to build creativity and give students ownership of their music making.
 There are many ways to do this.
-Here’s an example of a composition project for beginning and intermediate string players: Kimble Strings: Composition.
 This year I took my composition project in another direction and incorporated a Design Thinking strategy, the LAUNCH Cycle, by John Spencer and A.J.
 Juliani.
 The finished products had some similarities to previous years, but using the LAUNCH Cycle, students started the process with empathy and conclude by receiving peer feedback and making revisions based on that feedback.
 It is definitely something I will try again.
 This document explains the details of the project: Music Composition Project – Using the LAUNCH Cycle.

 “Genius Hour is a movement that allows students to explore their own passions and encourages creativity in the classroom.”
 A.J.
 Juliani